Perspective | I used to eat at soup kitchens to survive. Now as a volunteer, I see it from the other side.

 This Thanksgiving, I’m 14 years clean from meth.
 To honor those volunteers who fed me, I volunteered to help the food-insecure who show up at Stone Soup Café in Greenfield, Mass.

 Stone Soup doesn’t call itself a soup kitchen, it’s a pay-what-you-can restaurant.
-Its beginnings came in 2010 when actor Jeff Bridges partnered with Bernie Glassman to open the Let All Eat Café, a place where each week, 20 to 30 people could catch a ride to a farm in Montague, Mass. to share a community meal.
+Its beginnings came in 2010 when actor Jeff Bridges partnered with Bernie Glassman, founder of Zen Peacemakers, to open the Let All Eat Café, a place where each week, 20 to 30 people could catch a ride to a farm in Montague, Mass. to share a community meal.
 Glassman used to put a dollar bill under diners’ place mats, and tell them they could take the money or leave it as a donation.
 In 2011, Glassman realized that to serve a larger community, the cafe would need to move locations.

 He brought in Kirsten Levitt, who co-founded the current Stone Soup in Greenfield, about 10 miles from the original location.

-“I was once a poor single mother, living on the margins,” said Kirsten, explaining how poorly people get treated living on those margins.
+“I was once a poor single mother, living on the margins,” said Levitt, explaining how poorly people get treated living on those margins.
 She began volunteering for Stone Soup, where she had a knack for creating culinary visions from scratch, stirring up earthy blends of nutritious, delicious fare.
 She soon became the executive chef and executive director.

 At first, the Greenfield Café offered a sit-down hot luncheon every Saturday, when volunteers transformed an empty carriage hall into a beautifully decorated dining room.
 They set tables with silverware, centerpieces and white tablecloths.
 Volunteers shared those tables with their neighbors who were homeless, had histories of addiction and incarceration.

-“Everyone was welcome,” Kirsten said.
+“Everyone was welcome,” said Levitt.
 “There was no delineation between those serving, and those being served.
 We sat down together.”

 Togetherness at tables created networks, and jobs and housing opportunities came as a result.
 Stone Soup evolved to offer a culinary skills training program.
 Volunteers who came out of jail and recovery programs chopped vegetables and set tables, and many learned to cook in Stone Soup’s kitchen.

-“I provided them job references,” Kirsten said of her trainees.
+“I provided them job references,” said Levitt, of her trainees.
 “Their work at Stone Soup gave them credibility.
 Things they might never have had before.”

 The establishment grew to serving to up to 200 meals each weekend.
-Volunteers and supporters included politicians, teachers and students from nearby UMass, Smith College, and Deerfield Academy.
+Volunteers and supporters included politicians, teachers and students from nearby University of Massachusetts, Smith College and Deerfield Academy.

 Then came the pandemic.

 When social distancing eliminated sit-down meals, the cafe began providing to-go offerings.
-There was an online system for meal orders, and an all-volunteer delivery service for people who couldn’t pick up the food.
+There was an online system for meal orders and an all-volunteer delivery service for people who couldn’t pick up the food.
 A pay-it-forward campaign allowed people to sponsor meals for their neighbors.

 Soon, the cafe was serving 500 meals every Saturday and drawing about 50 volunteers.
-Kirsten estimates that at least half of those volunteers had a time in their lives when they couldn’t afford their own food.
+Levitt estimates that at least half of those volunteers had a time in their lives when they couldn’t afford their own food.

 One Saturday before Thanksgiving, I was part of that half.

 I walked into the cafe that operates out of All Souls’ Church, a beautiful stone structure that resembles a medieval castle.
 Across the street is the Franklin County Justice Center, a building that seemed familiar, as I’ve spent time in places like that.
-The Thanksgiving meal I ate behind bars and the time I’d been stripped naked and held in a padded cell, suffering from meth psychosis — in both cases, food had been a motivating factor behind my crimes.
-Shoplifting from a supermarket, breaking into a relative’s home to eat.
+The Thanksgiving meal I ate behind bars and the time I’d been stripped naked and held in a padded cell, suffering from meth psychosis — in both cases, food had been a motivating factor behind my crimes: shoplifting from a supermarket, breaking into a relative’s home to eat.

 Fortunately, I quit meth for good in October 2007.
 Soon after, I received an invitation to a potluck Thanksgiving dinner in a sober home.
 Of course, the food there was far better than the processed gray turkey, watery gravy and instant mashed potatoes of the corrections system.
 But there was something more.